Updated December 22, 2021.

 What should I do if I test positive?

 If your test comes back positive, it’s very likely that the result is correct.
-We don’t recommend re-testing to confirm the result.
+We generally don’t recommend re-testing to confirm the result, unless the test was an antigen-based test and you have no symptoms, and you’re sure you’ve had virtually no chance of being exposed to COVID-19.
 It’s important to follow the test manufacturer’s instructions for reporting your results, which is done through the app associated with the test in most cases.
 Doing so will help public health experts continue to track the spread of the virus, and better understand the level of transmission in your area.
 If you’re not feeling well, you should also reach out to your primary care provider to ensure you receive the appropriate care and treatment.
 To prevent the spread of the virus to those around you, read more here.

 What if my test is negative?